christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 In the context of semantics, understanding and interpreting this passage requires extracting the meaning of each sentence, identifying entities, their properties, and relationships—core goals of semantic parsing.
 Semantic parsing aids in comprehending context and inferring implied meanings, which is essential for accurate ToM predictions.

 ToM involves understanding and representing complex mental states and expectations.
 In this example, DOLMs can grasp the underlying meaning and context, allowing them to predict that `John` thinks the `cat` is on the `basket`, even though it is actually on the `box`.
-This involves understanding both the literal content and inferring the mental states and beliefs of the characters.
+This, to some degree, involves understanding both the literal content and inferring the mental states and beliefs of the characters.

 <br>